ng-Classic/ng-classic/aio/content/guide/angular-package-format.md

 ## Partial compilation

-Libraries in the Angular ClassicPackage Format must be published in "partial compilation" mode.
+Libraries in the Angular Classic Package Format must be published in "partial compilation" mode.
-This is a compilation mode for `ngc` which produces compiled Angular Classiccode that is not tied to a specific Angular Classicruntime version, in contrast to the full compilation used for applications, where the Angular Classiccompiler and runtime versions must match exactly.
+This is a compilation mode for `ngc` which produces compiled Angular Classic code that is not tied to a specific Angular Classic runtime version, in contrast to the full compilation used for applications, where the Angular Classic compiler and runtime versions must match exactly.

-To partially compile Angular Classiccode, use the `compilationMode` flag in the `angularCompilerOptions` property of your `tsconfig.json`:
+To partially compile Angular Classic code, use the `compilationMode` flag in the `angularCompilerOptions` property of your `tsconfig.json`:

 <code-example language="javascript">